 Dislikes: The colours red, light green, yellow, orange, and all shades of blue

-Favorite Eskimos Moment: Jumping in the Hot Tub during a game.
+Favorite EE Moment: Jumping in the Hot Tub during a game.

 Position: Mascot (Locker room protector/ Mentor)